cprite/dynamic-players-insights/README.md

 [![Product Name Screen Shot][product-screenshot]](kickvision.streamlit.app)

-"KickVision" is a software project idea that transforms the way football enthusiasts interact with match replays.
+"KickVision" is a software project idea created as part of the final project work of the 9 week Data Science & AI bootcamp.
+The idea is to transform the way football enthusiasts interact with match replays.
 Users upload a video from the UEFA Champions League 2021/2022 season, and the system employs advanced recognition technology to identify each player on the field.
 Once a player is recognized, the software instantly retrieves and displays comprehensive statistics specific to that player for the entire tournament.
 These stats include goals scored, assists, passes and more offering fans a deeper insight into each player's performance throughout the Champions League season.
 This innovative tool not only enhances the viewing experience but also serves as a valuable resource for analysts and fans who seek a detailed understanding of player performances.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>